SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: SimExit: Accelerating LLMs with SimLens

-First, we need to have a decision mechanism for early-exit.
-By adopting a suitable confidence metric, we may determine whether the model can produce reasonable outputs at an intermediate layer, thereby skipping the subsequent layers and improving its inference speed.
-As the confidence has to be evaluated for each layer before the exit, we adopt L-SPADE for its efficiency.
+First, we need a decision mechanism for early exit.
+By adopting a suitable confidence metric, we can determine whether the model can already produce a reliable output at an intermediate layer, thereby skipping subsequent layers and improving inference speed.
+Because confidence must be evaluated repeatedly before exit, we adopt Linear SimLens for efficiency.

-One of the most commonly used metrics for making early-exit decisions is to compute the difference between the probabilities of the top two predicted tokens (\citealp{fan2024not}; \citealp{din2024jump}).
-A larger difference indicates higher confidence in the model’s prediction.
-However, this probability-based metric is not ideal.
-When multiple tokens are similarly plausible. the model may be overly conservative, which reduces the efficiency of potential early exits \citep{schuster2022confident}.
-To address this limitation, here, we employ an entropy-based metric in our method.
-We compute an entropy score for each candidate early-exit layer:
+One of the most commonly used metrics for making early-exit decisions is the probability gap between the top two predicted tokens (\citealp{fan2024not}; \citealp{din2024jump}; \citealp{jazbec2024fast}; \citealp{mofakhami2024performance}).
+A larger gap indicates higher confidence in the model's prediction.
+However, this metric is not ideal: when multiple tokens are similarly plausible, the model may be overly conservative, which reduces the efficiency of potential early exits \citep{schuster2022confident}.
+To address this limitation, we employ an entropy-based metric and compute an entropy score for each candidate early-exit layer:

-where $p^{(l)}\!\in\!\mathbb{R}^{V}$ is the L-SPADE soft-max distribution at layer $l$.
-Lower $H^{(l)}$ means the probability mass is more concentrated—i.e., higher confidence.
+where $p^{(l)}\!\in\!\mathbb{R}^{V}$ is the Linear SimLens soft-max distribution at layer $l$.
+Lower $H^{(l)}$ means the probability mass is more concentrated, i.e., higher confidence.